Our Services

 Helpful Resources

-Coffee enemas can mechanically scrape and chemically irritate the colon lining, causing silent polyps to bleed, which may appear as blood in the return fluid or stool and lead to symptoms like cramping or lightheadedness.
+Can coffee enemas cause polyps to bleed?
+Yes.
+Coffee enemas may mechanically scrape and chemically irritate the colon lining, causing silent polyps to bleed.
+This can appear as blood in the return fluid or stool, often alongside cramping, lightheadedness, or weakness.

 Enemas—including coffee enemas—are promoted by some as a way to "detoxify" the colon.
 But if you have an undetected (silent) colon polyp, these procedures can inadvertently cause that polyp to bleed.
 Understanding the risks—especially with coffee enemas—can help you make safer, more informed choices.